vaibhav164/GitPractice/Readme.md

 2. syntax to delete the branch is `git branch -d branch_name`
 3. git command to delete a branch from remote repo `git push origin --delete branch_name`.

+# Deleting a branch which is not merged:-

+1. to do so use command `git branch -D branch_name`.

 ## UNdo the code :-

 if we had codoed and we feel that we want to undo all the change from the file and want the earlier code use command `git checkout file_name`.